OctopusDeploy/docs/docs/packaging-applications/build-servers/github-actions.md

 ### Example workflows

-Here's a few example workflows for Linux, MacOS, and Windows to list deployments from a specific Octopus Deploy server.
+Here's a few example workflows for Linux, MacOS, and Windows to list deployments from an Octopus Deploy instance.

 :::warning
 GitHub Actions includes a number of [default environment variables](https://help.github.com/en/actions/configuring-and-managing-workflows/using-environment-variables#default-environment-variables).
 These examples use those plus encrypted secrets from above.